What is sleep regression?

 - Lots of cuddles during the day and fill up their love tank

 - Offer a calm evening routine so your baby is relaxed with a warm bath and massage (if they like it)

 - Ensure your baby gets enough daytime sleep in order to sleep well at night, even if this means a ride in the pram / car

 - Go through some comforting steps to see what it is that your baby needs, i.e. verbal reassurance / a cuddle / a feed

 - Consider using / re-using white noise at sleep times to help them keep calm

 - Fresh air, especially in the late afternoon, as it helps them sleep in the evening

-If you would more information about Sleep Regression and how I can help, contact Mindful Mum on email@example.com or call on 0400 476 776 or contact us via our form.
+If you would more information about sleep regression and how I can help, contact Mindful Mum at email@example.com or call on 0400 476 776 or contact us via our form.